OlesiaNZ/cyclistic_bike_share/README.md

 13. Remove rows with missing value

+14. Remove these columns: start_station_id, end_station_id, start_lat, start_lng, end_lat, end_lng, start_station_name, end_station_name as they don't impact on analysis

+15. Convert started_at and ended_at from character to date format

+16. Create ride_length

+17. Find mistakes in data when ended_at are not greater than started_at

 14. Separate started_at column into 2 columns started_date with date format year-month-day and started_time with time format hour:minutes:seconds

 15. Do the same with ended_at column